awsdocs/amazon-s3-developer-guide/doc_source/WebsiteHosting.md

 Instead of accessing the website by using an Amazon S3 website endpoint, you can use your own domain, such as `example.com` to serve your content\.
 Amazon S3, along with Amazon Route 53, supports hosting a website at the root domain\.
 For example, if you have the root domain `example.com` and you host your website on Amazon S3, your website visitors can access the site from their browser by typing either `http://www.example.com` or `http://example.com`\.
 For an example walkthrough, see [Example: Setting up a Static Website Using a Custom Domain](website-hosting-custom-domain-walkthrough.md)\.

 To configure a bucket for website hosting, you add website configuration to the bucket\.
 For more information, see [Configuring a Bucket for Website Hosting](HowDoIWebsiteConfiguration.md)\.

+**Note**
+The Amazon S3 website endpoints do not support HTTPS\.
+For information about using HTTPS with an Amazon S3 bucket, see [How do I use CloudFront to serve HTTPS requests for my Amazon S3 bucket?](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-https-requests-s3) and [Requiring HTTPS for Communication Between CloudFront and Your Amazon S3 Origin\.](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-cloudfront-to-s3-origin.html)